electronics-and-drives/ml2tikz/README.md

 If this parameter is true, the Advanced Boolean Engine (ABE) is used.
 This increases execution time drastically, with the disadvantage that only octalinear shapes (90 and 45 degree angles) are considered.
-When this feature is disabled, there must be the possibility to cerate (temporary) views in the same cell.
+When this feature is disabled, there must be the possibility to create (temporary) views in the same cell.

 `bDebug`